 Listen and ask past clients for their feedback.
 You will know if they’re genuine.
 Word-of-mouth is shared directly by someone who knows how the company works.
 Verify if they are legitimate.
 You can also ask them what to expect and how the process works.
 Compared to false advertising shown on billboards and televisions, clients’ feedback is real.

 Check for online reviews and visit their website.

 We’re living in a technological world where most of everything we want to know is on the internet.
 You can search and read different websites about mortgage lenders.
 These websites give reviews and educate you to make the right decision.
 Just make sure that these reviews are from an independent party and not biased.
 If they are working for anyone else, their articles are tricky.

 Below the article, you can read the comments from different people.
 It is the place where you can read various perspectives on home loans.
 In the comment section, you can read real people, giving company ratings.
 They might sometimes give you a confusing perspective, but at least you have an overview of the company.
 Also, check the mortgage lender’s website and social media accounts if they have a digital presence.
-Scammers are not fond of going public because their tricks might get busted.
-So weigh things carefully and do your research before you commit.
+Scammers are not fond of going public because their tricks might get in trouble.
+So, weigh things carefully and do your research before you commit.

 Consult a Property Lawyer